Originate/exosphere/tutorial/part_2/05_web_server.md

 Since our web server is so simple, we'll build it using [ExpressJS](http://expressjs.com).
-Exosphere comes with a template for building ExpressJS servers.
+Exosphere comes with a template for building ExpressJS web servers.
 Let's use it:

 ```